Wind power in Europe

-In Q4 2023, wind power exceeded coal in European electricity generation for the first time, generating 193 TWh compared to coal's 184 TWh.
-Despite wind installation challenges, wind generation rose by 20% from 2022.
-New policies aim to further boost wind power in 2024.
+The sector has seen significant growth in recent years.
+In Q4 2023, wind power exceeded coal in European electricity generation for the first time, generating 193 Terawatt-hour (TWh) compared to coal's 184 TWh.
+Despite wind installation challenges, capacity and generation have remained on a steady upward trend.

 As of 2024, the EU's wind capacity and generation remain on an upwards trend.